Piano Sonata No. 8 (Beethoven): I. Grave – Allegro di molto e con brio

+II.
 Adagio cantabile

 This movement exemplifies the expressive Adagio style of many slow movements in the classical period.
 The famous cantabile melody is played three times, always in A♭ major, separated by two modulating episodes; the movement is thus a simple rondo rather than the sonata form more common for movements of this seriousness.
 The first episode is set in F minor (the relative minor of A♭ major), further modulating to E♭ major before returning to the main theme.
 The second episode begins in A♭ minor and modulates to E major.
 With the final return of the main theme, the accompaniment becomes richer and takes on the triplet rhythm of the second episode.
 There is a brief coda.

-The main theme of this movement opens nearly identically to an episode in the slow movement of Mozart's Piano Sonata No. 14, K. 457.

-The cantabile theme from this movement was used as the theme music for radio's most widely listened-to classical music program, Adventures in Good Music, which aired nationally in the United States and in many other countries from 1970 to 2007.
-The theme was performed by Karl Haas, the program's host.
-Several rock songs have also sampled the cantabile.
-Kiss used the main theme as the basis for their song "Great Expectations" on 1976's Destroyer and on 2003's Kiss Symphony: Alive IV (featuring the Melbourne Symphony Orchestra and the Australian Children's Choir, both of whom performed while donning the band's makeup).
-Billy Joel also used the cantabile as the melody for the chorus of his 1983 song "This Night" from the album An Innocent Man.
-"L.v.
-Beethoven" is credited on the album sleeve as co-writing the chorus with Joel.

-All three movements (with the 2nd Movement played in total) were featured and played by Schroeder (and the recording performed by Ingolf Dahl) in the 1969 animated film A Boy Named Charlie Brown.
-In addition, cantabile was partially performed by Schroeder (actually by composer David Benoit) but interrupted by the "sports mice" in the 2000 TV film It's the Pied Piper, Charlie Brown.
+III.
 Rondo: Allegro

 The sonata closes with a cut time movement in C minor.
 The main theme closely resembles the second theme of the Allegro of the first movement: its melodic pattern is identical for its first four notes, and its rhythmic pattern for the first eight.
 There is also a modified representation of the melody from the second movement, so it connects all three movements together.
-The movement's sonata rondo form includes a brief coda.
+The movement is in sonata rondo form and includes a brief coda.
 The three rondo episodes are in E♭ major, A♭ major, and C major.
 The common use of sforzando creates a forceful effect.